MarioBassem/inventory_api/README.md

-# Inventory API
+# Shop API
-An API for shops to help with inventory management.
+An API for shops to help with transaction and inventory management.